danielnbarbosa/angela/README.md

 ## Usage
 Each environment has its own file that will run the agent in that environment.
-The agent has reasonable defaults for hyperparameters but there is often a benefit to tweaking them for the specific environment.
+The file also acts as a config file for setting all the various hyperparameters that you may care to tweak.

 To train the agent just run the desired environment file, for example to train on CartPole-v1: